netgen/ibexa-search-extra/docs/reference/fulltext_search_boosting.rst

 level as ``boost``.
 It allows indexing meta-fields from specific ContentType fields or globally, from all ContentTypes.
 There are two ways to define the indexed fields:

+1. **Per ContentType**

-1. **Per ContentType**: Specify the mapping with content type identifiers and field names.
+   Specify the mapping with ContentType identifiers and field names.
 For example:

    .. code-block:: yaml